snowdrop/snowdrop-automation-client/README.md

 ### Release single example

-This command is identical to the [Release examples](#release-examples) except it released only a single example.
+This command is identical to the [Release examples](#release-examples) except it simply releases a single example.

 Send the following Slack message to Atomist:
 ```